monctonug/hacknight-1/monctonug-site/index.md

 When publishing the site today, `sync.rb` will fetch event information from the Eventbrite API and add pages to `sources/articles/` in a format that is ready to commit+build.
 This is not a strict requirement and it would be fine if adding a new event to the site meant having to create a new markdown file by hand.

-Some of the options I'm thinking about which can be explored separately.
+Below are some of the options I'm thinking about.
+They could be explored separately.

 ## 1) GitHub Pages